Early Life and Education

 Following this successful run in the eyes of the PDA, Lopez was elected unanimously by the party’s executive committee to be the President of the PDA in June of 2011, but had to step down momentarily in the same month to serve as the Mayor of Bogota when her superior, Moreno, was suspended from office.
 The mayor had come under investigation primarily for a major kickback scandal in the distribution of tax money.

 Moreno was suspended in June 2011 from the office of the Mayor, leaving an open seat in the Mayor’s office, which President Juan Manuel Santos appointed to Lopez.
 She served until January 2012, when she resumed her position as president of her political party.

 The Polo Democratico announced late 2012 that Clara Lopez would be their nomination for the 2014 elections, and the lifelong academic and politician accepted.
 Lopez ferociously campaigned in a grassroots manner in order to spread the word explaining what she and her party stands for.
 In an effort to appear more centrist, Lopez and her party tried to shed it’s most extreme leftist members by expelling those with radical stances, many of whom ultimately formed Colombia’s Communist party.

-Her 2014 presidential bid was unsuccessful, but in April 2016 current President Juan Manuel Santos appointed her as Minister of Employment.
+Her 2014 presidential bid was unsuccessful, but in April 2016, former President Juan Manuel Santos appointed her as Labor Minister.